witnet/witnet-rust/docs/protocol/network/data-structures/transaction.md

 | `pkh`    | `[u8]` | Slice of the digest of the public key of the data request creator (20 bytes)                                                                                             |
 | `value`  | `u64`  | Remaining transaction value that has not been used as reward or fee of the data request                                                                                  |

+#### Values, rewards and fees

 The `value` of the _tally_ output is the remaining value after distributing all rewards and fees among witnesses and miners respectively:

 ```math
 reveal_value = data_request_value - committers * commit_fee - revealers * (reveal_fee + tally_fee + reward)
 ```

+#### Specific validation rules

+- Any transaction can contain at most one _tally_ output.
+- Transactions containing _tally_ outputs must not be broadcast through the inventory announcement protocol.
+- As a result of the previous rule, transactions containing _tally_ outputs can only be included into a block by the miner of the block.
+- The value brought into a transaction by an input pointing to a _tally_ output can be freely assigned to any output of any type, unless otherwise restricted by the specific validation rules for such output type.

 ## Inputs